redefiningsurgery/alltracker/README.md

 AllTracker estimates long-range point tracks by way of estimating the flow field between a query frame and every other frame of a video.
 Unlike existing point tracking methods, our approach delivers high-resolution and dense (all-pixel) correspondence fields, which can be visualized as flow maps.
 Unlike existing optical flow methods, our approach corresponds one frame to hundreds of subsequent frames, rather than just the next frame.

+We are actively adding to this repo, but please ping or open an issue if you need something or notice something broken.

 ## Env setup